Clean eating low carb coconut and almond dark chocolate bark is the best keto snack.

 - Place in freezer for 30 minutes.

-- Melt chocolate in a small pot and drizzle over frozen coconut and almonds.
+- Melt chocolate in a double boiler or small pot and drizzle over frozen coconut and almonds.
 Sprinkle chopped almonds on top and place back in the freezer for another 5 minutes.
-Cut into squares.
+Cut into squares and enjoy.